List of General Hospital characters introduced in the 1990s: Jenny Eckert

 Jennifer "Jenny" Eckert (previously Ashton and Hornsby) is a fictional character on the ABC soap opera General Hospital.
-Cheryl Richardson portrayed the character from 1991 until 1994 and then again during the summer of 1996.
+Cheryl Richardson portrayed the character from February 18, 1991 until February 10, 1994 and briefly on March 31, 1994 and then again on April 9, 1996.

 Jenny was a member of the blue-collar Eckert family.
 An environmentalist, she opposed the entrance of the ELQ Tracy into Port Charles Harbor.
 She fell in love with Ned Ashton, but soon developed an attraction to Paul Hornsby, who was engaged to Ned's mother Tracy.
 After Tracy accidentally hit Jenny with her car, Jenny blackmailed Tracy into divorcing Paul and allowing them to be together in exchange for not pressing charges.
 Paul and Jenny married after Mac and Felicia's aborted wedding, and left town in the summer of 1994.

 Jenny shows up at General Hospital in 1996 after going into labor, and Ned helps her give birth to her and Paul's son, Paul Jr.

 In January 2015 it was mentioned that Jenny was the executrix of Bill's will and that she had no idea that Bill owned Luke and Bobbie's childhood home.
 After Paul returns to Port Charles, it is revealed that Jenny has divorced him and taken their son.